AllyMurray/comic-vine/README.md

 ### Initialization

-The package needs to be configured with your API key, [Grab an API key](https://comicvine.gamespot.com/api).
+The package needs to be configured with your API key, [Grab an API key][comic-vine-api].
 Require it with the key's value:

 ```js
 const ComicVine = require('comic-vine-sdk');